Here is the ring training for strong shoulder exercises to help you get stronger and build bigger traps and shoulders.

 So how will you work up with your clients in doing this?

-First of all, you have to teach them how to keep their arms locked into their body and how to fire all the muscles at the same time.
-You can do that by bringing your arm down by your body you can put your fingers underneath your wrist and you can lift outward.
+First of all, you have to teach them how to keep their arms locked into their body and fire all the muscles simultaneously.
+You can do that by bringing your arm down by your body.
+You can put your fingers underneath your wrist and lift it outward.
 Their whole goal is to keep their body down there.

 And finally, you want to do so with a straight arm to avoid trying to use more of your biceps and those internal shoulder rotators.
 You also want to test and see if that triceps is firing to make everything locked out and straight.

-Once they can do this in a solid position, instead of trying to deprive their hands of them then you can have them workout to the rings.
-And what you want to do is basically have them or yourself hold your knuckles all the way against your side-firing your triceps, your pecs, and your lats at the same time.
+Once they can do this in a solid position, you can have them work out to the rings instead of trying to deprive their hands.
+And what you want to do is have them or yourself hold your knuckles against your side-firing your triceps, your pecs, and your lats at the same time.

 So here is what it looks like.
-Everything stays connected and we just hold it tight.
+Everything stays connected, and we hold it tight.
+Once you can hold that position for three sets of about 20 seconds, then you want to make it harder.
 You can see I am shaking just from that simple exercise.
-Once you can hold that position for 3 sets of about 20 seconds then you want to make it harder.

-How you can make it harder is you progress into the Palms Out Position.
-So start with just knuckles to the side and then slowly turn the palms out and maintain that full-body tightness that you will learn from doing this exercise.
-Come up and stay stable locking everything up and turning your palms outward.
+You can make it harder by progressing into the Palms Out Position.
+Come up and stay stable, locking everything up and turning your palms outward.
 Shockingly difficult, very counting exercise.
+So start with just knuckles to the side and then slowly turn the palms out and maintain that full-body tightness you will learn from this exercise.

 I will show you one more variation where you do this without anything contacting the rings but your hands.